spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 [comment]: <> ![](5.png)
 <img width="700" src="5.png">

-## What kind of data can I put in Pipeline Expressions?
+## What kind of data can I put in pipeline expressions?

 In this section, we will describe the numerous sources of data for a pipeline expression in Spinnaker and how to access them.
 Expressions are evaluated against the currently running pipeline.
 To see all the available attributes in a pipeline, you can view the source JSON.
 The easiest way to view this JSON is as follows,